 Leave out the allspice if it's just not your thing, or add some extra nutmeg because it reminds you of fresh egg nog.
 It's up to you!

-Can you freeze these gluten free pumpkin cookies?
+Can you freeze these gluten free pumpkin chocolate chip cookies?

 Yes!
 These cookies, like most of the gluten free cookies recipes on the site, freeze really well.
 Once they're completely cool, you can just put them into a freezer-safe container and into the freezer.